ebzzry/ebzzry.github.io/en/fkd/eo-linux.md

 keycode 39 = s S scircumflex Scircumflex keycode 30 = u U ubreve Ubreve
 ```

-And if you’re using Dvorak, use the following:

 ```
 keycode 31 = c C ccircumflex Ccircumflex